hyunjunian/Poor-Charlie-s-Almanack/en.md

 Obviously, that’s an interaction of Ricardo and the pin factory examples.
 The odd system that this guy had designed to amuse seniors was pure pin factory, and finding the guy with this system was pure Ricardo.
 So these things are interacting.

-> The odd system that this guy had designed to amuse seniors was pure pin factory, and finding the guy with this system was pure Ricardo.
->

 Well, I’ve taken you partway through the synthesis.
 It gets harder when you want to figure out how much activity should be within private firms, and how much should be within the government, and what are the factors that determine which functions are where, and why do the failures occur, and so on and so on.

 It’s my opinion that anybody with a high IQ who graduated in economics ought to be able to sit down and write a 10-page synthesis of all these ideas that’s quite persuasive.
 And I would bet a lot of money that I could give this test in practically every economics department in the country and get a perfectly lousy bunch of synthesis.
 They’d give me Ronald Coase.
 They’d talk about transaction costs.
 They’d click off a little something that their professors gave them and spit it back.
 But in terms of really understanding how it all fits together, I would confidently predict that most people couldn’t do it very well.